zhuyuhui97/sec25-inaccurate-br-hist-artifact/intra-ctx/README.md

 **Output:**

 The output is similar to the `pht-idx` module.
+When we successfully induce mis-speculation toward not-taken, we should observe a lower latency corresponding to speculative execution of the memory load instruction.
 The output on Cortex-A76 is as follows:

 ```plaintext
 Memory access latency (average of 64 tests):